joshnichols-lang/Mentat/replit.md

 ## Overview

-This is an AI-powered cryptocurrency trading terminal designed for the Lighter.xyz perpetual futures exchange.
+This is an AI-powered cryptocurrency trading terminal designed for the Hyperliquid perpetual futures exchange.
 The application allows users to interact with an AI trading agent through natural language prompts to execute automated trading strategies.
 The interface is built as a modern trading dashboard with real-time market data, portfolio performance tracking, and comprehensive trading controls.

 ## User Preferences